The Ultimate Guide to Advertising Testing for Market Research

 Back to Table of Contents

 Advertising testing needs to be done well.
-After all, you have a lot riding on your ad performance - brand awareness, brand image, brand equity, not to mention profitability.
-When looking for a service to use, make sure it‘s one that can help you with survey design, sample allocation, and high-quality research and analysis to deliver findings that feed into your final creative development.
+After all, you have a lot riding on your ad performance - brand awareness, brand image, and brand equity, not to mention - profitability.
+When looking for an ad testing service to use, make sure it‘s one that can help you with survey design, sample allocation, and high-quality research and analysis to deliver findings that feed into your final creative development.

-If you‘d prefer to go the route of qualitative research, quantilope‘s inColor tool gathers responses in video form so that you can see and hear consumers talk about the ads and analyze their responses using keyword, emotion, and sentiment analysis.
+If you‘d prefer to go the qualitative research route, quantilope‘s inColor tool gathers responses in video form so that you can see and hear consumers talk about the ads and analyze their responses using keyword, emotion, and sentiment analysis.

-Get in touch to learn more about ad testing!
+Get in touch to learn more about ad testing with quantilope!